hermiter: R package for Sequential Nonparametric Estimation: Accuracy and performance

-The MAE between the Hermite series based estimates and the exact Spearman and Kendall rank correlation coefficients for a particular value of $\rho$ and sample size $n$ are then estimated through $\widehat{\mbox{MAE}}(\hat{R}_{N}) = \frac{1}{m} \sum_{j=1}^{m} |\hat{R}^{(j)}_{N} - R^{(j)}|$ and $\widehat{\mbox{MAE}}(\hat{\tau}_{N}) = \frac{1}{m} \sum_{j=1}^{m} |\hat{\tau}^{(j)}_{N} - \tau^{(j)}|$ respectively, where $j$ indexes a particular set of $n$ observations.
+The mean absolute error (MAE) between the Hermite series based estimates and the exact Spearman and Kendall rank correlation coefficients for a particular value of $\rho$ and sample size $n$ are then estimated through $\mbox{MAE}(\hat{R}_{N}) = \frac{1}{m} \sum_{j=1}^{m} \lvert \hat{R}^{(j)}_{N} - R^{(j)} \rvert$ and $\mbox{MAE}(\hat{\tau}_{N}) = \frac{1}{m} \sum_{j=1}^{m} \vert \hat{\tau}^{(j)}_{N} - \tau^{(j)}\rvert$ respectively, where $j$ indexes a particular set of $n$ observations.
 The same steps as above are repeated for the count matrix algorithms namely, algorithms 2 and 3 of \cite{xiao2019novel}.
-For the choice of parameters, we use the default of \pkg{hermiter}, $N=30$ which we have found to give good performance across all univariate and bivariate estimation tasks.
+For the choice of parameters, we use the default of \textsf{hermiter} for non-exponentially weighted, bivariate estimators, \texttt{N} $=30$, which we have found to give good performance in a wide range of scenarios.
 For algorithm 2 of \cite{xiao2019novel} we use the recommended value of 30 cutpoints for estimating Spearman Rho.
 For algorithm 3 of \cite{xiao2019novel} we use the recommended value of 100 cutpoints for estimating Kendall Tau.
-It is worth noting that the number of values to be maintained in memory is significantly larger in the count matrix case with 100 cutpoints than the Hermite estimator case with $N=30$.
-The results are summarized as the average MAE (and standard deviation of MAE) across all the values of $\rho$ in table \ref{tab:spear_res} for the Hermite series based algorithm with $N=30$ and count matrix algorithm with $c=30$ for Spearman Rho estimation.
-Similarly, results are summarized as the average MAE (and standard deviation of MAE) across all the values of $\rho$ in table \ref{tab:kendall_res} for the Hermite series based algorithm with $N=30$ and count matrix algorithm with $c=100$ for Kendall Tau estimation.
+It is worth noting that the number of values to be maintained in memory is significantly larger in the count matrix case with 100 cutpoints than the Hermite estimator case with \texttt{N} $=30$.
+The results are summarized as the average MAE (and standard deviation of MAE) across all the values of $\rho$ in Table \ref{tab:spear_res} for the Hermite series based algorithm with \texttt{N} $=30$ and count matrix algorithm with $c=30$ for Spearman Rho estimation.
+Similarly, results are summarized as the average MAE (and standard deviation of MAE) across all the values of $\rho$ in Table \ref{tab:kendall_res} for the Hermite series based algorithm with \texttt{N} $=30$ and count matrix algorithm with $c=100$ for Kendall Tau estimation.
+It is clear that the Hermite series based algorithms present an accuracy advantage.
+The mean MAE and variation in MAE are also summarized in Figure \ref{fig:mae_spearman_kendall}.